Elfsquad/docs/docs/archer-ml.md

 ## Common Mistakes

-1. **Not enclosing variable names in square brackets**: In Archer Modelling Language, all variable names need to be enclosed in square brackets.
-For instance, use `[VariableName]` instead of `VariableName`.
-2. **Incorrect relationship syntax**: Relationships between variables are defined using arrows (`->`).
-Make sure the arrow points from the parent variable to the child variable, like `[ParentVariable] - relationship -> [ChildVariable]`.
+1. **Incorrect relationship syntax**: Relationships between variables are defined using arrows (`->`).
+Make sure the arrow points from the parent variable to the child variable, like `ParentVariable - relationship -> ChildVariable`.
-3. **Ignoring value bounds**: When defining variables that have a certain range or limit, don't forget to define the lower and upper bounds.
+2. **Ignoring value bounds**: When defining variables that have a certain range or limit, don't forget to define the lower and upper bounds.
 These bounds can prevent models from having impractical or impossible configurations.
-4. **Misusing logical relationships**: Be careful when using logical relationships like `excludes`, `requires`, etc. Using them incorrectly can lead to constraints that are contradictory or don't make sense in the context of the model.
+3. **Misusing logical relationships**: Be careful when using logical relationships like `excludes`, `requires`, etc. Using them incorrectly can lead to constraints that are contradictory or don't make sense in the context of the model.

 Remember, practicing and reviewing your models can help avoid these common mistakes.
 Always double-check your models for these errors before finalizing them.